NOW HIRING FOR LIBRARY DIRECTOR! Click the About Tab, then chose Employment for Job Posting and Application Instructions

 Instruction: We offer free, one-on-one instruction in the use of assistive technology to individuals with vision loss on the following devices and software:

-• Apple iPhone, iPod Touch, and iPad (with Apple’s assistive technologies such as VoiceOver screen reader and Zoom screen magnifier)
+• Apple iPhone and iPad (with Apple’s assistive technologies such as VoiceOver screen reader and Zoom screen magnifier)

 • Victor Reader Stream media player